-Guests, including non-registered beneficial Shareholders who have not duly appointed themselves as proxyholder, can listen to the Annual Meeting.
+Guests, including shareholders who do not log in using their unique control number, may listen to the live audio webcast of the virtual Annual Meeting.
 Guests are not able to vote or ask questions at the Annual Meeting.
-Log in online at https://web.lumiagm.com/172077602, select "I am a guest," and then complete the online registration form.
+Log in online at www.virtualshareholdermeeting.com/ABUS2022, select "guest," and then complete the online registration form.